rovi1013/project-digitalization/README.md

 ### RIOT-OS Prerequisites

 RIOT-OS requires some (linux) packages to function correctly.
 It is recommended to read the official [RIOT-OS Getting Started](https://doc.riot-os.org/getting-started.html) documentation.
-However, for the purpose of this application it should be sufficient to download the following packages, using the appropriate package manager for your linux distribution:
+However, for this application it should be enough to download the following packages, using the appropriate package manager for your linux distribution:
 * git
 * gcc-arm-none-eabi
 * make